jschirrmacher/useful-typescript-functions/README.md

 # Useful TypeScript Functions

 A dependency-free collection of useful functions for applications in TypeScript.
 (Actually, you need some peer libraries if you use some of the functions).
-Written in Typescript and works for CJS and ESM.
+Written in Typescript.

 - [**Objects** for working with objects](src/Objects.md)
 - [**Functions** run asynchronous functions one after each other](src/Functions.md)